The June long weekend is traditionally a very cruisy time

 National Art Gallery Canberra

-If you haven’t visited the Wildbrumby Schnapps distillery because you’re thinking an alcoholic abode is not for young kids, don?t be deterred.
+because you?re thinking an alcoholic abode is not for young kids, don?t be deterred.
 The schnapps sales side of this establishment is just one such lure to what is otherwise a beautiful country property, surrounded by rolling Alpine hills and rollicking paddocks.

 Get jackets and beanies on the kids and let them run wild around the extensive acreage, while you sip tea or coffee or enjoy breakfast or lunch.
 Carefully and thoughtfully placed items (a helicopter and weird and wacky sculptures) are scattered around the property.
 This is a great place to stop on your way to or from Thredbo to stretch the legs.
 Open 10am to 4pm daily 02 6457 1447 for more info.